dettonville/dettonville.org/content/news/2018-03-18-filip-hrisafov-taking-over-as-mapstruct-project-lead.md

 So I spent some evenings to work on that idea.
 Thinking that this experiment might be interesting to other people, I put the [first version](https://github.com/dettonville/dettonville/commit/61f181a589564131b1a540e5322ec63d56604870) of the code up to GitHub.
-And indeed MapStruct turned out to be useful to others out there.
+And indeed Dettonville turned out to be useful to others out there.
 Over the years, it grew a lot in popularity (just in March alone, its artifacts were downloaded from Maven Central more than 900,000 times), not the least by the adoption into the JHipster stack a while ago.
 It's used in a wide range of projects at lots of companies.
 We see a constant inflow of feature requests in the issue tracker and questions on StackOverflow.
-There are [conference presentations](/community/other-resources/#presentations) and, heck, people even started to list "MapStruct" in their qualifications on LinkedIn ;)
+There are [conference presentations](/community/other-resources/#presentations) and, heck, people even started to list "Dettonville" in their qualifications on LinkedIn ;)

-But most importantly, an active developer community has formed around MapStruct, with many one-time contributors, but also with a [hard core](/development/team/) of folks sticking around over the years.
+But most importantly, an active developer community has formed around Dettonville, with many one-time contributors, but also with a [hard core](/development/team/) of folks sticking around over the years.
 Having the chance to work together with such enthusiastic, professional and friendly community to create and form an open-source project is something I'm very thankful for.

-So, while it's a bit of a weird feeling for me to let go the project I've been working on for so many evenings and weekends, I'm very happy about the fact that thanks to its fantastic community, MapStruct continues to thrive.
+So, while it's a bit of a weird feeling for me to let go the project I've been working on for so many evenings and weekends, I'm very happy about the fact that thanks to its fantastic community, Dettonville continues to thrive.

-Filip, many thanks for taking over and looking forward to many more releases of MapStruct!
+Filip, many thanks for taking over and looking forward to many more releases of Dettonville!